 30th July 2015

 Figures from the Council of Mortgage Lenders show that half of those born in 1960 were homeowners by the age of 30.
 However, only a third of those born in 1980 will achieve the same, with this reduced to a quarter for people born in 1990.
 This means that there will soon be a large proportion of older people who will never own their own home during their lifetime, which is a major concern.
-Age UK have stated that rented properties have the ‘worst levels of disrepair and accessibility’.
+Age UK has stated that rented properties have the ‘worst levels of disrepair and accessibility’.

 More costs for older people will fall to the state

-The situation could eventually mean tax payers have to cover billions of pounds worth of housing benefits and social care for the elderly.
+The situation could eventually mean taxpayers have to cover billions of pounds worth of housing benefits and social care for the elderly.
 Currently, most pensioners retire mortgage-free, or with very little left to pay, and are able to use this asset to release equity and pay for care homes etc. should they need to.
 This means that many older people will be left without a financial safety net.